Anonyfox/wired/README.md

 - schema-free: use anything that can be serialized with serde
 - portable: every database is persisted with a single memory-mapped binary file
-- lightweight: pure Rust implementation
+- lightweight: pure Rust implementation without many internal dependencies

 ## Available Models